Bunching and Taxing Multidimensional Skills: Characterization

 for each skill $s \in \mathcal{S}$.
 An increase in production disutility increases production and therefore lowers resource costs.
 The resource cost of production disutility is decreasing, implying negative slopes of the tangent lines, or $\psi_s \leq 0$.

 To summarize, the transformed planning problem is to minimize the resource cost of providing utilitarian welfare $\mathcal{U}$:

-subject to incentive constraints (\ref{e:linear_ic}) for all workers $(p,q) \in P \times P$, linear outside option constraints (\ref{e:participation_linear}) for all workers $p \in P$, and the linear promise keeping condition (\ref{e:promise_keeping_linear}).
-In \Cref{pf:planner_duality}, we show this planning problem is equivalent to maximizing utilitarian welfare subject to the resource constraint, the incentive constraints, and the outside option constraints.
-In \Cref{s:transformed_planner} we show how to derive the stochastic dominance condition and the general ABC formula directly from the transformed planning problem.
+subject to incentive constraints (\ref{e:linear_ic}) for all workers $(p,q) \in P \times P$, and the linear promise keeping condition (\ref{e:promise_keeping_linear}).\footnote{In \Cref{pf:planner_duality}, we show this problem is equivalent to maximizing utilitarian welfare subject to the resource constraint, and the incentive constraints.
+In \Cref{s:transformed_planner} we establish how to derive the stochastic dominance condition and the general optimal tax formula directly from the transformed problem.}

-\textbf{Numerical Approach}.
-The only nonlinear part of the optimization problem that remains to be linearized is the objective: